The Sun Also SetsPosted on October 2nd, 2009 3 comments

 That, along with recent rumors that the pony-tailed Jonathan Schwartz is being moved to the launchpad makes me feel that the sun has truly set on Sun.
 Schwartz stands to get a $12M golden parachute, or roughly $3M per year for managing the decline and fall of this once-great company.

-Wow, a mere 6 days after I posted my last comment, the pony-tailed Jonathan Schwartz tweeted his resignation from Sun.
+Wow, a mere 6 days after I posted my last comment, Jonathan Schwartz tweeted his resignation from Sun.
 I think that must be a first, self-tweeting a CEO departure.

 Leave a reply